 Adoption by same-sex couples (sometimes also called second-parent adoption) is an option in Texas.
-Even though Texas now authorizes same-sex couples to marry, adoption in Texas is still important to protect the parental rights of the non-biological parent.
+Even for married same-sex couples, adoption in Texas is still important to protect the parental rights of the non-biological parent.

 Why is a legal adoption important?